In 2017 walk, run, swim or kick for the Street Child World Cup

 The next Street Child World Cup kicks off in May 2018, and the work has already begun.

 This year we need your help to raise vital funds and awareness, and we’ve got lots of exciting ways to do it.
-There are runs, triathlons, walks and bike rides all over the country, so if you can, please take up a new challenge in 2017 to support the Street Child World Cup – because no child should have to live on the streets.
+There are runs, triathlons, walks and bike rides all over the country, so if you can, please take up a new challenge in 2017 to support the Street Child World Cup.
+This is more than a game.